 The use of 3D printing has moved well beyond prototyping, rapid tooling, trinkets, and toys.
 Unique innovations and breakthroughs are being applied continuously to improve and bring convenience and modernization to the industry.

-Now, MIT researchers have developed a new method to 3D print mechanisms that detect how force is being applied to an object.
-The structures are made from a single piece of material and allow designers to prototype “interactive input devices” all at once, which can include a joystick, switch, or portable controller.
+MIT researchers have developed a new method to 3D print mechanisms that detect how force is being applied to an object.
+The structures are made from a single piece of material and allow designers to prototype “interactive input devices” all at once, including a joystick, switch, or portable controller.

 To achieve this, the researchers integrated electrodes into structures made from metamaterials, which are materials divided into a grid of repeating cells.
 They also developed editing software that helps users build these interactive devices.